Over the next week, when you interact with people outside of your normal realm,

 Too often we miss opportunities to connect with one another, causing separateness when we innately crave togetherness.

 My office is currently setup with a view of the neighbor’s house across our street.
 They have a roomy backyard, but sometimes the kids—nine and seven (-ish—I always forget ages) attack the front yard or the driveway.
-And now that Hudson, the enthusiastic Poodle, is a part of the household I see him bounding around in snow or sun.
+Now that Hudson, the enthusiastic Poodle, is a part of the household I see him bounding around in snow or sun.
 While I don’t want my neighbor to think I’m spying, occasionally I send her a text: Your kids are cracking me up.

 It’s a connection to another person, so important when you work from home.
 So important no matter where you work.
 When I was an HR Director, I had incredibly frustrating days (HR = masochist) when I would finally put up a sign: Revolving Door Day.
 The employees came in and out with a visit a complaint a situation a report a rare thank you a request to applaud another employee.
 My work load stayed piled high while they got to say whatever was weighing on them.
 Yet, without those visits, what would be the point of being in human resources?
 Companies make products or create services, but without people to design, produce, sell, support, what is the use of a company?